Community Collaboration — 3 Ways to Use This Problem-Solving Tool Effectively

 We learn better when we interact within a community—asking questions and testing solutions on actual problems—all in real-time.
-Personally, I do much better when I operate as part of a community, as do many of my friends and colleagues.
-Psychologists have a name for this phenomenon: they call it social learning.
+Psychologists call this phenomenon social learning.

 Social learning is learner-centric, which means that it shifts the focus of instruction from the teacher to the learner.
 More collaboration and interaction between learners leads to a higher impact, which is partly due to social influence and can serve to reinforce memory.